SzymkowskiDev/crime-in-the-uk/README.md

 postgres_final - postgres database which is used by Power BI and api to access the final data

 spark - responsible for processing raw data to find insights about articles, for example:
-    • what type of crime was commited?
+<br />  • what type of crime was commited?
-    • what is the reward for providing information?
+<br />  • what is the reward for providing information?
-    • what was the location of event?
+<br />  • what was the location of event?

 ## 📋 Requirements